 Breakup and NARC Raids

-Eugene Jarvis’ later efforts include the best-selling Cruis’n racing games he creates for Midway, who also end up being purchased by Williams.
+Eugene Jarvis’ later efforts include the best-selling Cruis’n racing games he creates for Midway.
 Cruis’n USA is released in 1994 and Cruis’n World in 1996.
 Both are also big successes in the arcade, as well as ports to Nintendo’s N64 home console.
 Jarvis is one of the very few game creators from the golden arcade days still producing today, founding the Raw Thrills label in 2001, and still enjoying great success to boot.

 Sources (inert links are kept for historical purposes)

 Lewis, Jim.
 “The Game Makers.”
 Enter Feb.
 1984: 37-41.
 Enter Magazine Number 04.
 Internet Archive.
 Web.
 07 Mar.
 2016.
 Image of Eugene Jarvis, photo by Marc Pokempner; Image of Sam Dicker, photo by Ed Kasha

 Kelly, Christina, and Jane King.
 “Will Robots Take Over the World?”
 Editorial.
 K-Power May 1984: 23.
 K-Power Magazine Issue 4.
 Internet Archive.
 Web.
 05 Feb.
 2016.
 Image of Eugene Jarvis, photo by Martha Leonard/Picture GroupVideogaming and Computergaming Illustrated, “Arcadia: Video Valhalla” by Richard Meyers, pgs.
 33-36, Dec 1983.
 “Just as the company [Atari] was getting its wind up, they made the mistake of releasing four pinball machines that were devilishly clever, sumptuously designed, and about as dependable as a fourteen year old Pinto station wagon.”
 Retrieved from the Internet Archive, Videogaming Illustrated collection, Sep 18 2015.